 - Avoid close contact with people who are sick

 - Stay at home and away from others if you are feeling ill

-- When sick, cover your cough and sneezes and then wash your hands
+- Cover your cough and sneezes and then wash your hands

 General Questions and Answers: